-At our #MOMtravelchat Twitter Party this month—possibly our biggest one yet— we talked about the influence kids have on their family’s vacation plans, and on how to turn that influence in to something constructive by letting the kids help to plan family trips. (*HomeAway sponsored the party, and the theme was inspired by their survey on kids’ roles and preferences when it comes to family vacations).
+At one of our biggest ever MOMtravelchat Twitter Parties we talked about the influence kids have on their family’s vacation plans, and how to turn that influence in to something constructive by letting the kids help to plan family trips. (*HomeAway sponsored the party, and the theme was inspired by their survey on kids’ roles and preferences when it comes to family vacations).

 Kids Have Input From a Young Age

 One parent said her kids’ opinions start to count when they’re old enough to remember the vacations.
-Another observed, “He’s only three so he seems excited for whatever I plan so far.”
+But another observed, “He’s only three so he seems excited for whatever I plan so far.”

 Parents say kids start asking to go to specific places and lobbying for activities they want to do somewhere between ages 4 and 7; when they start going to school and hearing about their friends’ trips.
-Most said the first place their kids asked to go was to a Disney theme park.
-Kids ask to go to LegoLand and other theme and water parks.
-Kids love the familiar: They also ask to return to a place they’ve been to and liked.
+Most said the first place their kids asked to go was to a Disney theme park or LegoLand.
+And kids love the familiar: They often ask to return to a place they’ve been to and liked.

-Other parents say their kids have asked to go to Alaska, Paris, South Africa, Hawaii and China because they were inspired by books, television or things they learned in school or from friends.
-One mom noted, “Around 3 my son’s love of nature started influencing where we went and what we did much more.”
+Parents say that as their kids get older they ask to go to more exotic places including Alaska, Paris, South Africa, Hawaii and China, often because of a book, television show or something they learned in school.
+One mom noted, “My son’s love of nature started influencing where we went and what we did much more.”
 Other trip ideas sprung from kids’ interests in baseball, skiing or specific periods in history.

 Not all their kids’ suggestions are practical though.
 Parents weren’t able to fulfill requests to visit the North Pole to see Santa or visit the zoo there.